 Scott is an AMGA Certified Rock Instructor and Single Pitch Instructor (SPI).
 He has taken the AMGA Alpine Guide Course, and he holds AIARE 1 and 2 certification.
 He has also completed Companion Rescue Course training.
 He has been guiding since 1998 and has guided extensively in the southeastern US as well as numerous successfully guided ascents of Aconcagua and Ameghino in Argentina.
 Chimborazo, Cotopaxi, Cayambe, Iliniza Norte, Ruminahui in Ecuador, and Orizaba and Izta in Mexico.
 Over the years Scott has worked with everyone from first time climbers, families, summer camps and scout groups to elite members of our military and law enforcement.
 His youngest client was 4 and oldest 71.
 Scott is most proud of the fact that in 15 years of guiding no client under his care has ever suffered so much as a minor injury.
 Scott is a certified wilderness first responder through SOLO.

 Daniel has completed formal AMGA training and wilderness medicine training.
-Daniel is AMGA SPI certified, and he completed his Wilderness First Responder through Wilderness Medical Institute.
+Daniel has taken the AMGA Rock Guide Course, is AMGA SPI certified, and he completed his Wilderness First Responder through Wilderness Medical Institute.

 Daniel has outstanding experience in outdoor and experiential education.
 He has worked for organizations such as Outward Bound Wilderness, The Mountain Institute, and Inside Out Inc., Daniel has developed substantial programmatic training to custom tailor his teaching methods and content to help his clients meet their goals effortlessly, building friendships in the process.
 Daniel cannot resist sharing his contagious passion for climbing with his clients, and is continuously working to improve his skills to offer more fulfilling experiences to climbers of all levels.
 Daniel has developed a leadership style that is authentic, dynamic, and approachable.